9812u49823juhre/Great/OverviewPerl.md

 * [Perl functions A-Z](http://perldoc.perl.org/index-functions.html)

 This listing covers all functions that are available by default in Perl.
 Most of them you should already know from other languages, so it's probably a good idea to browse through them :).
-Dont feel sad if something you need is not covered , we will son discuss the power of CPAN which reveals much more options.
+Dont feel sad if something you need is not covered , we will soon discuss the power of CPAN which reveals much more options.

 * [Pragmas](http://perldoc.perl.org/index-pragmas.html)